-There are plenty of benefits to claiming your residential ITC, but applying for the credit requires research and planning.
+As you can see, there are plenty of benefits to claiming your residential ITC—but applying for the credit requires research and planning.
 Claiming your federal tax credit boils down to a few simple steps:

 1. Determine if you’re eligible for the credit